cartheur/ideal/README.md

 # ideal
 An ideal algorithm for control in the manner of Cybernetics.
 This branch contains details of interactional motivation.

-## This branch
+## Code module

-This branch contains the module 020 that expands upon the code in the main branch.
+This branch contains the module 020 that expands upon the code to create continuity from the main branch.

-## Instructive Wiki

 # Section 2: An introduction to the sensorimotor paradigm